 What do I need to know about my child's next well child visit?

-Your child's healthcare provider will tell you when to bring him in again.
+Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 7 to 8 years.
-Contact your child's healthcare provider if you have questions or concerns about his health or care before the next visit.
-Your child may need catch-up doses of the hepatitis B, hepatitis A, Tdap, MMR, or chickenpox vaccine.
-Remember to take your child in for a yearly flu vaccine.
+Contact your child's healthcare provider if you have questions or concerns about his or her health or care before the next visit.
+All children aged 3 to 5 years should have at least one vision screening.
+Your child may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your child needs and when your child should get them.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's healthcare providers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright Merative 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.